Zach McKinstry Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 3.81 team ERA that ranks sixth among all league pitching staffs.
+- The Rangers have a 3.80 team ERA that ranks fifth across all league pitching staffs.

-- The Rangers allow the sixth-fewest home runs in baseball (79 total, one per game).
+- Rangers pitchers combine to give up 80 home runs (one per game), the seventh-fewest in the league.

-- Perez gets the start for the Rangers, his 16th of the season.
-He is 7-3 with a 4.38 ERA and 56 strikeouts in 84 1/3 innings pitched.
+- The right-hander's last time out came on Friday against the New York Yankees, when he went seven innings, surrendering two earned runs while giving up five hits.

-- The left-hander last pitched on Thursday against the Chicago White Sox, when he went seven innings, allowing two earned runs while giving up four hits.
+- In 17 games this season, the 28-year-old has put up a 2.89 ERA and 5.1 strikeouts per nine innings, while allowing a batting average of .239 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.